Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your deity grants the gift of grace to a creature, allowing them to move freely over the battlefield.
-Select a creature within range; until the end of their next turn, they cannot be the target of attacks of opportunity.
+Your ally is blessed, surrounded by growing sprouts that protect them from the harsh realities of nature.
+Select a creature within range.
+They gain 6 + Presence absorption and are resistant to primal damage for the duration of this effect.

-### Gift of Grace - Miracle
+### Blessing of the Wilds - Miracle

 <div class="tight">